All funds raised through festivals and donations go toward supporting our music education programming for children.

 Jephta Bernstein became CHAMPS Director in 2008.
 During her tenure, emphasis on under-served schools and building community through music grew, with an expansion of participating schools, an extensive outreach program, a Master Class Series, and growing collaboration with the Miro Quartet and the University of Texas Graduate String Quartet Program.

 Relocating in 2011 to Fort Collins, Colorado, Ms. Bernstein continues this revolutionary program format of providing cost-free, intensive chamber music to students who might otherwise have limited access to one–on-one musical instruction and never before experienced the musical expression that chamber music provides.
 The PYCH Pilot Program began in February 2012.
-We continue our program, in steady growth, at schools such as TR Paul Arts and Knowledge Charter, Ridgeview Classical Charter and Laurel Elementary Schools.
+We continue our program through the continued develop of The Chamber Academy.